 Storing data for each of the ships in the local bubble of universe

-Every ship in our local bubble of universe has its own data block, stored in the K% workspace.
 The ship data block contains information about the ship's status, its location in space, its orientation and so on.
-Each ship in the local bubble has an entry in the lookup table at UNIV that points to its data block in K%, and along with the ship slots at FRIN and the ship blueprints at XX21, we have everything we need to simulate the world of Elite.
+Each ship in the local bubble also has an entry in the lookup table at UNIV that points to its data block in K%, and along with the ship slots at FRIN and the ship blueprints at XX21, we have everything we need to simulate the world of Elite.

 Ship data terminology